Macro Balances and Macro Constraints (25 minute read)

 Larger version available HERE.

-In the UNI-CGE model, an equation (Figure 2) constrains the government's income (YG) to be equal to its expenditure (EG) plus any budget deficit or surplus (GSAV) that occurs when government tax revenue does not equal its expenditure.
+In the UNI-CGE model, an equation (Figure 2) constrains the government's income (YG) to be equal to its expenditure (EG) plus borrowing or savings (GSAV) that occurs - that is, its budget deficit or surplus - when government tax revenue does not equal its expenditure.

 Figure 2: Government budget constraint in the UNI-CGE Model